naghmefarzi/archetype_analysis/README.md

-The extracted character and action data will be saved in a JSON Lines file named character_actions_analysis.jsonl.
+The extracted character and action data will be saved in a JSON Lines file.